The commitment of the team leader must precede the commitment of those who choose to follow.1

 This allowance should increase as the team matures and gains confidence in their tasks.4 If a leader does not allow his authority and leadership to convey confidence to those he is leading, then the results will be negative.
 When overpowering authority or leadership intervenes in a team, it can affect the team by

 - decreasing the motivation of the team,

 - reducing the commitment of the team members, and

 - causing more problems than solutions.5

-“Classical sociological theory asserts that authority exists only when directives occurs.
+“Classical sociological theory asserts that authority exists only when directives occur.
 Voluntary compliance depends on the perception by subordinates that those who issue directives are acting within their rights that the initiation of action is legitimate.”6

-When a leader of an organization intervenes negatively or in a micro-managing fashion over the development of a team, the effects of such intervention can be quite destructive.7
+When a team leader of an organization intervenes negatively or in a micro-managing fashion over the development of a team, the effects of such intervention can be quite destructive.7

 - Geoffrey M. Bellman, Getting Things Done When You are Not in Charge (San Francisco: Berrett-Koehler Publishers, 1992), 18.